pedroorez/hire.me/README.md

 The application will be available on `http://localhost:3000/`

+### Running Without Containers

+You can also run without containers.
+Just install locally the dependencies with `npm install`, start a `mongodb` server on port `27017` and run `npm start`.

 ## Testing

 You can test the application accessing the app container (with `docker exec --it jshort sh`) and running: